Bethencourt Looks to Break Glass Ceiling With Big Hits

 The hard work paid off.
 She was surprised by squad members that she had made the team.

 Ecstatic, she picked up the phone to call her parents to tell them the news.
 Though not really fans of the idea of her playing, were behind her.

-Throughout her time and experience playing football with all male players, she does receive trash talk, looks, and all that she expected to get.
+Throughout her time and experience playing football with all men, she does get trash talk.
 But she shrugs it off and pushes forward.